 Spanning 1785 to 2012, the archive of the 'world's newspaper of record' published in London, covers all major international historical events from the French Revolution to the Falkland War.
 An extraordinary tool for family historians and researchers.

 Find ebooks, stories and eaudiobooks all in one kid-friendly place.
 Choose from hundreds of books to download to your computer, iPad, tablet or ereader.

 Not a member?
 Join at your local library.

-View the catalogue to find reading lists of books just for you, such as Best Minecraft books and Top ranking kids series, such as Little inventors, Sport and kids and Starting school .
+View the catalogue to find reading lists of books just for you, such as All kinds of families, Imagination, Little inventors, Science for kids and You can do it!

 Films and TV Series, including learning languages, animated storybooks and anime favourites for pre- schoolers and up.

 Like to read or listen to stories?
 Choose from hundreds of books to download to your computer, iPad, tablet or ereader.

 Australian narrated eBooks for kids with interactive storytelling.

 Interactive and fun.
 Lots of titles in French and Spanish too.

 High quality, freely available online resources that offer training in foundation skills in day-to-day use of computers and applications.